 If your application is complete, the USCIS will mail you a Form called an I-797, a receipt notice verifying that your application has been received.
 The receipt notice will indicate how long the USCIS estimates it will take to make a decision on your application.

 If your application is approved, the USCIS will mail your EAD directly to you at the address you listed on Form I-765.

 If your application is denied, you will receive a written notice from the USCIS explaining the basis for the decision.

 In most cases, if your application is complete and approved, you will receive your EAD within 90 days of the date of the receipt notice.
 Remember, you may not begin employment until you receive your EAD and you are not permitted to work after the date of expiration on your EAD.
 However, you may apply for an extension of your current EAD if you are still eligible at the time your EAD expires.
-Keep in mind though that if your permission to stay expires, so will your EAD!
-Consult the OISS for more information on the expiration of your permission to stay in the U.S.
+If your permission to stay expires, so will your EAD.